-(6) State whether the AMOC is transferable.
-For an AMOC intended solely for a foreign registered aircraft, use one of the following as applicable:

-"This FAA AMOC is transferable with the aircraft to an operator that operates the aircraft under U.S. registry."

-"This AMOC is not transferable with the aircraft to another owner/operator."

-(7) Include the following statements:

-"Before using this AMOC, notify your appropriate principal inspector, or lacking a principal inspector, the manager of the local Flight Standards District Office/Certificate Holding District Office."

-"The preceding paragraph also applies to any applicable foreign registered aircraft upon transfer of the aircraft to the U.S. registry if compliance with the AMOC has not been accomplished."

-(8) Include the following statement:

-"All provisions of AD [-] that are not specifically referenced above remain fully applicable and must be complied with accordingly."

-(9) Include the following statement (this statement is not required for global AMOC approvals, because it may not be possible to determine who has received or is using a global AMOC):
+- (6) State whether the AMOC is transferable.
+For an AMOC intended solely for a foreign-registered aircraft, use one of the following as applicable: - "This FAA AMOC is transferable with the aircraft to an operator that operates the aircraft under U.S. registry." - "This AMOC is not transferable with the aircraft to another owner/operator." - (7) Include the following statements: - "Before using this AMOC, notify your appropriate principal inspector, or lacking a principal inspector, the manager of the local Flight Standards District Office/Certificate Holding District Office." - "The preceding paragraph also applies to any applicable foreign-registered aircraft upon transfer of the aircraft to the U.S. registry if compliance with the AMOC has not been accomplished."
+[Delete this paragraph for an AMOC that only applies to U.S.-registered aircraft.] - (8) Include the following statement: - "All provisions of AD [\\\\-\\] that are not specifically referenced above remain fully applicable and must be complied with accordingly." - (9) Include the following statement (this statement is not required for global AMOC approvals, because it may not be possible to determine who has received or is using a global AMOC):